marcio777/cadmus/src/en/Chapter-IV/Part II: HelloWorld.md

 //adds the scroller and therefore the image too
 ```

 You have just added the image to the scroll pane and added the scroll pane to the JFrame.
-This means that now, however big the image is, you can now see it.
+This means that now, however big the image is, you can see it.
 You can also, if you so wish, shorten the first three lines to:

 ```java
 scroller.setViewportView(image);